boydm/policy_wonk/changelist.md

 ## policy_wonk Changelist

+### 0.2.1
+* Relaxed the Elixir version requirement back to 1.3 with OTP 18.
+Tested via Travis.

 ### 0.2.0
 * Cleaned up warnings generated from Elixir 1.4.0
 * Removed Behaviour module from policy.ex and loader.ex definitions.
 Now using @callbackto